 How Nerve Injuries Impact Personal Injury Matters

-Proving that nerve damage has resulted from an injury in an auto accident is critical.
+Proving that nerve damage has resulted from an injury in an accident is critical.
 Key considerations include whether the symptoms will be temporary or permanent and if paralysis exists.
 For serious cases of nerve damage, the appropriate recovery for damages may include amounts to compensate for pain, suffering, anguish, and future rehab therapy.
 Ongoing rehabilitative therapy for nerve damage can be rather costly due to the chronic nature of the problem and the often wide-ranging types of treatment that may be necessary to experience progress.

 Contact a Denver Personal Injury Attorney

 Colorado law allows those who are injured as a result of negligent or reckless activity to seek reparations for costs associated with medical bills, missed work, future losses of wages, pain, suffering, and others.
 The personal injury attorneys at the Law Firm of Jeremy Rosenthal has been advocating on behalf of injury victims in personal injury cases for many years.
 For a complimentary consultation, contact our Denver office by calling (303) 825-2223.